Willgunter/Discord-Clone/README.md

 ## Description

-An independent coding project for my resume, serving as a replica of the widely used platform Discord
+An independent coding project for my own personal self learning (and resume), serving as a replica of the widely used platform Discord
 Tech Stack: MongoDB, Express, Angular, and Node.js (MEAN)

 ## Ideas (check when completed)